Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 draft: true
 ---

-When going through different engineering teams, haven't you thought "wow, that guy/girl is magical"?
+When meeting different engineering teams, haven't you thought "wow, that person is magical"?
 I was lucky enough to have met few of these.
-Let me share my little knowledge of the software engineering folkore.
+Let me share my little knowledge of the software engineering folklore.

 # Five Types of Magician Software Developers and How to Compose With Them

-> Spoiler: respectful communication, ideally backed with good practices, is key to successfully interact with them.
+> Spoiler: respectful communication is a key to achieve successful interaction with them.

 Congratulations programming adventurer!
 You have been accepted in a new guild and you will soon join your new party.
 Many software engineer profiles run by this world but some are more mysterious, almost magical, than the others.
 Maybe... are you one of them?